mabuyo/humans-of-starterhacks/step-4-template-js-data/README-Step-4.md

    <script src="index.js"></script>
    ```

-1. In your `index.js` file, create a variable called `peopleData`.
+1. In your `index.js` file, create a variable called `people`.
 This will be an array of objects, where each object is a person.
 A person has an id, name, role, stream, description, image_link and is_favourite boolean flag.
 Add at least 3 people!

    You can use [robohash.org](https://robohash.org/) for placeholder avatars as your image_link.